Introduction to Employee motivation in the workplace:

 This is a fool-proof plan to strengthen employee motivation in the workplace.

 If there’s one thing that universally gets employee motivation activities pumping, it’s growth: personal and professional growth.
 We all strive to expand and reach our highest potential.
-If you can consciously plan, share and participate in this expansion for a member of your team, you’ve got their loyalty and friendship for life!
+If you can consciously plan, share, and participate in this expansion for your team member, you’ve got their loyalty and friendship for life!